gammapy/gammapy-meetings/dev-meetings/2026/2026-02-13/README.md

 BH is expressing interest in taking part of the GSOC, RT briefly presented the project and linked to the relevant [issue](https://github.com/gammapy/gammapy/issues/5709).

 ### Date of coding sprint
-RT suggest two options March 30-April 3, and April 30 to ???.
-Aim is to have 2.1 released shortly before the coding sprint.
+RT suggest two options March 30-April 3, and April 27 to 30.
+Aim is to have 2.1 released by mid-march.
+The coding sprint could be devoted to preparing roadmap for 2.2.

 A doodle will be sent.